 Golf Tips For Beginners

-Ask players who have a low golf handicap and they’ll all tell you that learning to play golf, well, is difficult.
 In fact, it’s one of the most difficult sports to learn.
 While taking golf lessons and reading golf tips help, nothing works better than practice.
-Beginners must practice as much as they can, if they’re serious about learning the game.
-Below are seven golf tips for beginners that will help the learning process.

 1. Use A Mirror For Mechanics